 First of all, great planning!
-Keeping your rig out of the elements goes a long way towards extending its life, and can help ensure you’ll have a functioning, comfortable RV to camp in for many years to come.
+Keeping your rig out of the elements goes a long way toward extending its life, and can help ensure you’ll have a functioning, comfortable RV to camp in for many years to come.

-But if this is your first off season, you may be a little overwhelmed, wondering questions like “Can I park an RV in a parking lot?” or “Do hotels allow RV parking?”
+But if this is your first off-season, you may be a little overwhelmed, wondering questions like “Can I park an RV in a parking lot?” or “Do hotels allow RV parking?”

-Not every lot with a big enough space is viable overnight RV parking.
+Not every lot with a big enough space is viable for overnight RV parking.
 But there are tons of places you can park your rig and rest assured that it’ll stay safe from harm.